knewplay/book-programming-essential/toolset/tools.md

 [//]: # "not sure if I should add a final section (like a conclusion section) ### Additional Utilities There is a lot you can do with the terminal.
 And for everything that you can do, there is a command for it.
 So take your time to explore the terminal."

 # Git
-Imagine investing months, or even years, in developing a remarkable app, only to one day lose your laptop, and thus, your work.
-Despite such potential setbacks, how do thousands of programmers still manage to collaborate on a single project, and even stay organized?
+Imagine investing months, or even years, in developing a remarkable app, only to one day lose your laptop and, thus, your work.
+Despite such potential setbacks, how do thousands of programmers still manage to collaborate on a single project and stay organized?
 Now that you know about the terminal, we can discuss the wonderful tool called **Git**.

 ## Importance